siikamiika/mpv-remote/README.md

 ### Configuration

-To set a password against unauthorized LAN access or CSRF, create a file called `./login` containing `username:password`.
+To set a password against unauthorized LAN access or CSRF, create `preferences/login` containing `username:password`.

-You can add mpv-remote specific mpv configurations, such as `fs-screen=1` or `force-window=yes` to files `./config` or `./mpv.conf`.
+You can add mpv-remote specific mpv configurations, such as `fs-screen=1` or `force-window=yes` to `preferences/mpv.conf`.
-Both files will be loaded and appended to mpv command line.
+It will be loaded and appended to mpv command line.

 ## Usage